ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## False Time

-Conversely, on-path attackers who can manipulate timestamps could also speed up a client's clock, resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
+Conversely, on-path attackers who can manipulate timestamps could also speed up a client's clock resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
 An attacker may also manipulate other data in flight to disrupt service and cause de-synchronisation.
+Additionally attacks via replaying transmitted packets can also delay or confuse receiving clocks impacting ongoing synchronisation.

-Message authentication with regular key rotation should mitigate both of these cases; however consideration should also be made for hardware-based timestamping.
+Message authentication with regular key rotation should mitigate all of these cases; however deployments should consider finding an appropriate compromise between the frequency of rotation to balance the window of attack vs rate of re-keying.

 # Requirements